thenumbernine/hydro-cl-lua/README.md

 - self-gravitation for some schemes (Euler equations)

 TODO:
-- ADM3D needs shift conditions, and moving puncture, etc ...
+- ADM3D with shift as a hyperbolic conservation law system
+- ADM3D (and BSSNOK, and any other GR solver) for minimal-distortion elliptical shift (doesn't require extra time-iterating variables)
+- GR horizon tracking / moving puncture
 - FOBSSN would be nice.  something with the equation stability of BSSN and the algorithmic stability of finite-volume.
-- Z4
+- Z4 ...
+I need to finish typing in the source terms.
+I also need a shift condition.
 - implement eigen-stuff code in SRHD so that PLM can work
-- PLM support that works on a wide range of equations (currently have a few vying options)
 - PLM for BSSNOK-FD and Euler-Burgers
 - PPM
 - higher-order polynomial stuff - WENO or whatever
 - better divergence removal (multigrid)
+- finish GLM-(ideal)MHD ... especially implement the source term as a second step with an exp(dt)  (which I'm not doing at the moment)
+- rename mhd to ideal-mhd
+- how about a GLM method for Maxwell equations, so I can remove the divergence-free constraint
-- get curved coordinates to work
+- get curved grid coordinates to work (cylindrical, sphere 1D radial, sphere 2D surface, sphere r+phi etc)
 - get two-fluid EMHD working (currently has nans)
+- currently seeing errors when two solvers run simultaneously ... which makes EM+HD difficult
 - add HLLC/D solvers
 - implement Navier-Stokes, compressible & incompressible
 - initialize NR stuff to the geometry metric ... or decide what kind of geometry metric to use (holonomic vs anholonomic) ... or just use euclidian components and calculate the normals and volumes and surfaces using geom.
-- currently seeing errors when two solvers run simultaneously ... which makes EM+HD difficult
+- test out the GR+HD solvers
+- add source terms to GRHD -- or at least plugins for 'gr-hd-separate' to fill in from the NR solver
-- finish GR+HD by taking the SRHD and giving it the metric from GR
+- finish the GR+EM solver
-- add EM+SRHD by mixing and matching SRHD and EMHD
 - add EM+GR+HD by winning
 - Figure out what to do with self-gravitational potential energy in the Euler simulation.  offsetting it positive makes gravitational instability stable.  offsetting it too positive explodes -- even a forward euler integrator (why).  offsetting it negative causes more instability.
 - change vector field from immediate mode to buffered geometry, and gometry shaders if they're available
-- add source terms to GRHD -- or at least plugins for 'gr-hd-separate' to fill in from the NR solver
 - coroutines to iterative solvers?  so they don't stall the app execution?
 - Poisson SelfGrav seems to be pulling things slightly upwards
 - RHD W error in >1 dimension
 - GR flat space simulations make an initial wave.  but shouldn't flat space be stable?
-- get eqn/grhd.lua working again by updating the big changes of merging prim_t and cons_t into grhd
+- 2D Maxwell Roe looks ugly

 ### Sources: